 When to Consult an Attorney

 While you could submit your application for a trademark on your own, it is best to seek the assistance of an intellectual property attorney.
-They can help guide you through the search process and advise you of alternatives if your trademark is too similar to another or too generic.
+They can help guide you through the search process, differentiating between state vs federal trademarks, and advise you of alternatives if your trademark is too similar to another or too generic.

 Seeking the aid of a knowledgeable attorney means that you can be confident that your application is filled out correctly and reduce the risk of delay.